Egg Donation for the Donor

 Donors may be anonymous or they may be known.
 Anonymous donors are recruited from local communities.
 They are carefully screened and their identities remain anonymous throughout the entire donor process.
 Known donors may be a relative or friend of the recipient.
 The screening requirements for anonymous and known donors are the same.

 What is the Egg Donation Process?

 Once a woman has been accepted as an egg donor and matched with a recipient, she will use a series of fertility medications (which must be injected) to stimulate her ovaries to produce many eggs at one time.
 While using the medications, she will be monitored (blood tests and ultrasounds) several times.
 When the eggs have developed to the appropriate size they will be removed using a needle and ultrasound probe.
 This procedure is performed in our state of the art laboratory.
 Once the eggs have been retrieved they belong to the recipient.

 Are Egg Donors Compensated?

-Anonymous egg donors are compensated $8,000 (per completed cycle) for their time and kindness.
+Anonymous egg donors are financially compensated for their time and kindness.

 Are You an Egg Donor Candidate?